i5possible/tdd/Readme.md

 ### Requirement
 - A smart parking boy will park to the parking lot which have more capacity.
 - When the capacity is the same, he will park by parking lot order.

+### Tasking List
+- should park to the parking lot B if parking lot B has more capacity than parking lot A
+- should park to the parking lot A if parking lot A has more capacity than parking lot B
+- should park to the parking lot A if the the parking lots have the same capacity.